 Where to eat & drink

-There’s no better place to start digging into the South Beach culinary scene than Ocean Drive.
-The stretch is home to some of the best restaurants in Miami Beach, serving everything from delicious local fusion to international favorites.
+There’s no better place to start digging into the South Beach culinary scene and food culture than Ocean Drive.
+The stretch is home to some of the finest restaurants in Miami Beach, serving everything from delicious local fusion to international favorites.

 Seafood fans can’t miss A Fish Called Avalon, a local favorite decked out in Art Deco style.
 Gobble down inspired seafood dishes like macadamia-crusted snapper and sesame-seared ahi tuna to the soundtrack of nightly live music.